Gaseous Biofuels Carbon Intensity – Consultation on recommended methodology

 As biomethane and biogas become more common, including for grid injection, a consistent approach to measuring carbon intensity is needed.
 The project team has reviewed international standards to create a draft New Zealand carbon intensity methodology, guided by an industry steering group.

-The Bioenergy Association invites anyone interested in calculating the carbon intensity of gaseous biofuels to attend this webinar.
+The Bioenergy Association invites anyone interested in calculating the carbon intensity of gaseous biofuels to attend this consultation meeting.

 About the presenter

-Attendance at this webinar is FREE courtesy of EECA
+Attendance at this consultation is FREE and open to the public courtesy of EECA